xndrjs/xndrjs/apps/xndr-docs/docs/getting-started/concepts.md

 }
 ```

-**Note**: this is a very basic example, of course the manager class could simply accept a `number` parameter in its constructor, and just use it as a default value.
-But there may be cases in which a state is created elsewhere, for example (in React) using a third party library which uses `useState`.
-The key takeaway here is that **you can use StatePort as the abstraction of a reactive state**, whether it's created within a FE framework (React, Solid, Svelte...) or as a `ReactiveValue` from `@xndrjs/core`.
-It's the framework-agnostic representation of a reactive state.
+**Note**: In this specific case, the manager class could simply accept a `number` parameter in its constructor and use it as a default value.
+However, this is just a toy example.
+The true value of the StatePort pattern, in a real case scenario, lies in its ability to integrate any framework-specific state management (e.g., `useState` in React, signals in Solid, Runes in Svelte) while keeping external classes focused solely on framework-agnostic business logic.
+This design also enables **progressive integration** of `xndr` into your codebase, allowing you to adopt it incrementally without requiring a full rewrite.

 This pattern allows your business logic to work with:
 - **Framework state**: When a StatePort is passed from React (or Solid, Svelte)